Giovanni Lanfranco: Return to Rome

-Urban VIII commissioned him a large fresco portraying St. Peter Walking on Waters (1628, now fragmentary), for which Lanfranco gained the title of Knight of the Order of Christ.
+Urban VIII commissioned him a large fresco portraying St. Peter Walking on Waters (1628, now fragmentary), for which Lanfranco gained the title of Knight of the Supreme Order of Christ.
 In 1631, Lanfranco was named Prince (Principe) of the Academy of Saint Luke, the artist's guild in Rome.
 There is also a fresco by Giovanni Lanfranco above the monument of Pope Clement VIII in Santa Maria Maggiore in (Rome).

 From 1634 to 1646, Lanfranco began decorating the dome and pendentives of the Jesuit church of the Gesù Nuovo in Naples in 1634–1637.
 In 1637–1638, he frescoed the nave and choir of the Certosa of San Martino.
 This was followed by the decoration of Santi Apostoli in 1638–1646 and the dome of the Cappella of San Gennaro in the Cathedral of Naples.
 These works would invigorate the efforts of the grand manner Napolitan painters of the second half of the 17th century: Preti, Giordano and Solimena.
 He died in Rome in 1647, where his last work was apse of San Carlo ai Catinari.
+Lanfranco was buried in Santa Maria in Trastevere.

 Legacy and critical assessment

 Lanfranco was a versatile and eclectic trainee of the Carracci, and continued their tradition with dramatic flair compared to the often restrained Domenichino, who mimicked mainly Annibale's grand manner.
 Lanfranco explored new styles, bridged traditions, painted in both mannerist and baroque styles, using a tenebrist and the colorist palette.
-Among his pupils was Giacinto Brandi.
+Lanfranco's best known pupils include Giacinto Brandi and François Perrier.